katastic/dlawn/notes/questions.md

  - all that freaking work setting up DUB and it's slightly _slower_ than a simple bash script.
  - rdmd might be faster?
 DUB might be faster once the project gets larger?

+	--> rename and add:
+		- actionUp/down could be on onActionUp
+		- need to add RELEASE methods so we can do "hold button to keep moving" level trigger style instead of clonk style edge trigger style.

+	- we could add a category system to graph statistics so that you just say you want to time a section and it auto adds. associated array?
+That way we could make it easier to time random things like "loading map" "processing byte array" etc we don't have to have them attached to a GUI graph.
+Instead we could just have the graph attachable to any timed event stats.

 [molto notes]
 ==========================================================================================================================